calevans/player-card/README.md

 - 1.0   - Inital Release
 - 1.1   - Added support for both audio and video
 - 1.1.1 - Fixed errors introduced with the reorg for testing.
+- 1.1.2 - Fixed error where downloading form github added -master to the directory name and this caused the player to not be found and the settings save to redirect to the wrong page.